search icon

 Starts at $0 + state fees and only takes 5-10 minutes

-Stock certificate definition: a physical piece of paper that represents a shareholder’s ownership in a company.
+In the past, a stock certificate was a physical piece of paper that represented a shareholder’s ownership in a company.
 Before the rise of the internet, companies used to issue physical certificates to investors.

 Prior to internet trading, physical certificates were how shareholders would prove their ownership of a stock.
-Read on to find out how the definition of stock certificate affects how we trade securities even in the online trading era.
+That approach has changed somewhat; this guide will explore what stock certificates are today, even in the online trading era.

 Purpose of Stock Certificates

 Even into the mid-2000s, trading stocks was still a manual process.
-You’d call up your broker and place an order for 1,000 shares of a certain stock.
-Once the stock purchase cleared, you’d receive a stock certificate.
-A stock certificate’s meaning was like that of a receipt.
+An investor would call up their broker and place an order for 1,000 shares of a certain stock.
+Once the stock purchase cleared, they’d receive a stock certificate.
+In that era, a stock certificate wasn’t dissimilar to a receipt.

 Paper stock certificates historically contained some or all of the following information on the face of the certificate: